s-p-n/Waject/README.md

 the 'mk' method takes 4 arguments.
 The first is the either an object representation of the arguments or the property.
-The second argument is the value for that propert The third value is the setter for that property, and the forth and last value is the getter for the given propery.
+The second argument is the value for that propert The third value is the setter for that property, and the fourth and last value is the getter for the given propery.

 Getters provide 2 arguments: the object they are inside of and the property name.